parlarjb/PDF-Merge/README.md

 ### Requirements

-You'll need PyPDF, which is available via `pip` as well as `optfunc`, which you can get here: https://github.com/simonw/optfunc
+You'll need PyPDF, which is available via `pip`.
+You'll also need `optfunc`, which you can get here: https://github.com/simonw/optfunc